ritvijiscool/tindog/README.md

 # tindog
 Tinder but it's for DOGS!
-type https://ritvijiscool.github.io/tindog/ into your browsers search bar.
+Type https://ritvijiscool.github.io/tindog/ into your browsers search bar.